codedragon/code_reviews/slides.md

 ### Reviewee (continued):
-* practice saysing, "that is interesting, let me think about that" to reviews
+* practice saying, "that is interesting, let me think about that" to reviews
+* remember, you are paid to think